md-d-cdr-4304/speech-emotion-recog/README.md

 # speech-emotion-recog
-Using MFCCs and SVMs to perform speech emotion recognition
+Using MFCCs and SVMs to perform speech emotion recognition on the *RAVDESS* dataset, obtained from Kaggle.